 Fish Tacos are a fun dinner whether you opt for a soft tortilla or a hard taco shell.
 I’ve served these Fish Tacos for lunch and dinner.
 Adults and children alike enjoy scooping up the grilled fish and choosing their favorite add ons of guacamole, cole slaw with lime juice and pico de gallo.

 Prep time: It takes 10-12 minutes for grilling the fish.
 If your fish is too thick to full cook on the grill, char it well on both sides and then put the fish in a 350° F. oven for another 15 minutes or until the fillets are fully cooked.
 The guacamole, cole slaw and pico de gallo take about 10 minutes each.
-They can be made 30 minutes before you grill the fish so the flavors can blend and they can be chilled.
+They can be made 30 minutes before you grill the fish so the flavors can blend.

 By May 11, 2020Published: